adaptivefastcharging/endermenfarm/README.md

 ## Why github?

-Probably the link would last longer then uploading it to some random cloud or file dumpster.
+Probably the link would last longer than uploading it to some random cloud or file dumpster.

 ## How to use it?